CaixaPay Trading Up 3,826.1% Over Last Week (CXP)

-CaixaPay (CURRENCY:CXP) traded 3,850.5% higher against the dollar during the 24 hour period ending at 15:00 PM ET on June 8th.
-CaixaPay has a total market capitalization of $7.89 million and $26.00 worth of CaixaPay was traded on exchanges in the last day.
-One CaixaPay coin can now be bought for about $0.10 or 0.00000268 BTC on major cryptocurrency exchanges.
-Over the last week, CaixaPay has traded up 3,826.1% against the dollar.
+CaixaPay (CURRENCY:CXP) traded up 3,850.5% against the US dollar during the 1 day period ending at 18:00 PM ET on June 12th.
+CaixaPay has a market cap of $7.89 million and $26.00 worth of CaixaPay was traded on exchanges in the last 24 hours.
+One CaixaPay coin can currently be bought for approximately $0.10 or 0.00000268 BTC on exchanges.
+During the last seven days, CaixaPay has traded 3,826.1% higher against the US dollar.

 - KnoxFS (old) (KFX) traded up 4.3% against the dollar and now trades at $19.25 or 0.00049793 BTC.